blender/blender/doc/python_api/rst/info_api_reference.rst

 Simple Data Access
 ------------------

-Lets start with a simple case, say you wan't a python script to adjust the objects location.
+Lets start with a simple case, say you want a python script to adjust the objects location.

 Start by finding this setting in the interface ``Properties Window -> Object -> Transform -> Location``